North-South Korean couples try to bridge 75-year division

 Husbands sometime tease their wives with North Korea-themed jokes.

-So Yu Jin, said her South Korean husband told her, “You’re just like Kim Jong Un,” the North Korean leader, when she made a decision on family affairs without consulting him.
-She said he still likes hanging around with her North Korean friends, who he says are more forthright about their feelings than South Koreans.
+Defector So Yu Jin said her South Korean husband told her, “You’re just like Kim Jong Un,” the North Korean leader, when she made a decision on family affairs without consulting him.
+She said he still likes hanging around with her North Korean defector friends, who he says are more forthright about their feelings than South Koreans.

 Not all couples thrive.